Post-bachelor certificate in accounting

 Additionally, a minimum of 12 credits must be from courses offered within the business school.

-Contact an advisor to develop your personal plan of work for completing the certificate.
+Contact an advisor to develop your personal academic plan for completing the certificate.

 Students intending to use the certificate to meet Michigan's CPA licensure requirements should work with an advisor to ensure their courses meet the licensing body's requirements.

 Gainful employment disclosure

 Wayne State University provides gainful employment disclosures for certificate programs that are eligible for financial aid.
 Download the gainful employment disclosure for the post-bachelor certificate in accounting here.